openstack-archive/vmware-nsx/doc/source/admin_util.rst

 NSXtvd
 ------

+- All the nsx-v/v3 utilities can be used by calling

+    nsxadmin --plugin nsxv/v3 -r <> -o <>

-- Add mapping between projects and plugin before starting to use the tvd plugin: nsxadmin -r projects -o import --property plugin=nsx-v --property project=<>
+- Add mapping between projects and plugin before starting to use the tvd plugin:

+    nsxadmin -r projects -o import --property plugin=nsx-v --property project=<>

 Config